 This question has come up a few times recently in a couple of different way so I thought I’d address it.
 “What do you have in your practice space?”
 “What should I have in my practice space?”
 This is a very good question that I’ll speak from experience.
 I’ll tell you what I have.

 Space– I have room enough for my rig.
-Whether for you this is an acoustic or an amp and pedalboard along with your electric.
+Whether for you this is an acoustic or an amp and pedalboard along with your electric guitar.
 You need to have space to have everything setup and ready to go.
 Don’t forget to have space to store your cases as well.
 If it becomes a chore to move things and make space for everything to be setup, then that gives you a reason not to play.
 Remove all the barriers you can, so that it just becomes a matter of plugging in and flipping a couple of switches.
 I fight my tendency to stack things on my amp and placing things in the way all the time.
 Another thing that I do is I have an amp head that I take back and forth from home, to rehearsal, and to gigs.
 I keep a speaker at home just for practicing and another speaker at rehearsal that I use there and for gigging.
 It makes transport easier without having to move around a full amp, plus I have the same tone no matter where I’m at (the head also has a power soak to keep levels neighbor friendly when I’m home).

 Easy Access to Outlets (Electric Guitarists Only)– If you have to string extension cords all around your room, apartment, or house, to practice then you won’t practice as much.
 Just as you need to have space, you need to have the essential of power.

 Tools of the Trade– Have whatever you need to play.
-This is picks, extra strings (just in case), slide (if you use one), ebow (because they’re cool), batteries (depending on your electronic needs), written music (sheet music, lead sheet, or tab), and tuner, just to name a few things.
+This is picks, extra strings (just in case), slide (if you use one), ebow (because they’re cool), batteries (depending on your electronic needs), written music (sheet music, lead sheet, or tab), cables and tuner, just to name a few things.
 You might need something else that I haven’t thought of.
 Just as a suggestion, I every once in a while pick up a different style of pick or some other toy to try out.
 I leave it in my practice space, and see if it inspires me.

 A Plan (Optional)– If you are working on a technique, song, or practicing scales, have an idea what you want to accomplish.
 I say it’s optional, because sometimes it’s good to just pick up the guitar to fiddle around.
 I don’t want you to think you can’t play if you don’t have a plan, but practice should have a goal in mind.
 Practicing is all about learning something you haven’t done before, and to keep things you already know fresh in your mind.